-- 4.32 The Chief Finance Officer shall report the revenue outturn to the relevant Committee by the end of June following the end of the financial year. - 4.33 Each Director shall supply such information and explanations to the Chief Finance Officer as is requested for the purpose of this report. - 4.34 The relevant Committee shall hold Directors to account for their management and use of resources during the course of the year and may seek further information from directors as it sees fit.
+4.32 The Chief Finance Officer shall report the revenue outturn to the Resources and Finance Committee by the end of June following the end of the financial year.

+- 4.33 Each Director shall supply such information and explanations to the Chief Finance Officer as is requested for the purpose of this report. - 4.34 The Resources and Finance Committee shall hold Directors to account for their management and use of resources during the course of the year and may seek further information from directors as it sees fit.